elliottower/gobblet-rl/README.md

 ```
 python gobblet/examples/example_user_input.py"
 ```

+Note: Interactive play can be enabled in other scripts using the argument `--num-cpu 1`

 To select a piece size, press a number key `1`, `2`, or `3`, or press `space` to cycle through pieces.
 Placing a piece is done by clicking on a square on the board.
 A preview will appear showing legal moves with the selected piece size.
 Clicking on an already placed piece will pick it up and prompt you to place it in a new location (re-placing in the same location is an illegal move).

 ### Create screen recording of a game